UkrGuru/SqlJson/README.md

 # UkrGuru.SqlJson
-#### Alternative easy way to run stored procedures (Sql Server) without using Microsoft Entity Framework Core
+#### This repository is fast and easy access to Sql Server databases only through stored procedures and EF Core is not involved in this.

 ## Background